Nathaniel Lyon: Legacy

-Namesakes and honors

 The 24th Missouri Volunteer Infantry was recruited as "The Lyon Legion" in honor of the General, and carried a unique regimental color, depicting a Lion beneath a constellation of six stars.
 Counties in Iowa, Kansas, Minnesota, and Nevada, are named in Nathaniel Lyon's honor.
 Two forts were also named in his honor: Fort Lyon in Colorado and Fort Lyon (Virginia), which defended Washington, D.C., during the American Civil War.
 Lyon Park in St. Louis, Lyon Street in San Francisco and Lyon Lane in Carson City, Nevada are also named for him.
+Lyon is mentioned in Stephen C. Foster's 1862 song "Better Times Are Coming".

 A monument honoring Nathaniel Lyon was erected on Grand Boulevard in St. Louis in 1927.
-However, the monument was removed in 1960 when Harriet Frost Fordyce, a St. Louis philanthropist and youngest child of Confederate General Daniel Frost, agreed to donate one million dollars to help expand St. Louis University's campus on the condition that Lyon’s statue be removed.
+However, the monument was removed in 1960 when Harriet Frost Fordyce, a St. Louis philanthropist and youngest child of Confederate General Daniel Frost, agreed to donate one million dollars to help expand St. Louis University's campus on the condition that Lyon's statue be removed.
 The city quickly removed the monument in Lyon Park, a small park near Anheuser-Busch Brewery.
 SLU later renamed its main campus the “Frost Campus” in honor of the Confederate General Frost.

+Lyons Peak in San Diego County was named after Lyon.
+As an army captain, he passed by the peak in 1851 while scouting a new route east to the Colorado Desert.